VirtusLab/scala-cli/website/docs/guides/ide.md

 Generally, mainly due to problems with keeping project structure up to date Metals can assists with writing code using Scala CLI, however it cannot be the source of true and we recommend falling back to command line in such cases.

-## Intellij
+## IntelliJ

-In terms of Intellij, the most significant problem is that Intellij requires sources to be placed within a directory.
+In terms of IntelliJ, the most significant problem is that IntelliJ requires sources to be placed within a directory.
 This means that top level sources are not recognized as proper sources.

-With Intellij, we strongly suggested to placed your sources within a directory (like `src`).
+With IntelliJ, we strongly suggested to placed your sources within a directory (like `src`).

-Intellij currently does not pick up automatically changes in project structure so any change in dependencies, compiler options etc. needs manual reload.
+IntelliJ currently does not automatically pick up changes in project structure so any change in dependencies, compiler options etc. needs manual reload.

-Similarly to Metals, currently we do not advise using Intellij as a source of true and we recommend falling back to command line in such cases.
+Similarly to Metals, currently we do not advise using IntelliJ as a source of truth.
+We recommend falling back to command line in such cases.